 – The changing aspirations and expectations of the newer generations when entering the labour market with regards to workplace culture and sustainable businesses

 – Increased digitalisation of the workplace, automated technology and AI.

-– Our focus on embedding inclusive practices in our workplace and creating more awareness about diversity will allow us to create an inclusive environment where all employees will have an equal opportunity to contribute to business success.
+– Our focus on embedding inclusive practices in our workplace and creating more awareness about diversity allows us to create an inclusive environment where all employees have an equal opportunity to contribute to business success.
 The changing (increasingly digital) workplace will require different ways of working and so for the I&D team it’s important to move with these changes and role model the right examples to our colleagues.

 Complete our Fast 5 questionnaire

 If you are a senior in-house diversity and inclusion leader, we would love you to share your career journey and highlights with our community.